SubhadityaMukherjee/AI-knowledge-base/docs/Robot Range Limit Monitoring.md

 ---

 # Robot Range Limit Monitoring
-- Monitors the manipulator arm or its tool to be in the designated safety area
+- Monitors the [[Manipulator|manipulator]] arm or its tool to be in the designated safety area